-The demonstrations this week have been largely peaceful, except for a smaller, unsanctioned protest outside the Israeli consulate that led to 56 arrests.
-“This has been a disastrous decision by the Democratic leadership to deny a bare-minimum ask that we requested weeks ago, prior to the convention,” said Layla Elabed, a co-leader of the uncommitted national movement.
-The Harris campaign told the that campaign manager Julie Chavez Rodriguez had met leaders from the uncommitted movement in recent days.
+The protests this week have been largely peaceful, except for a much smaller, unsanctioned rally outside the Israeli consulate that ended in 56 arrests.
+“This has been a disastrous decision by the Democratic leadership to deny a bare-minimum ask that we requested weeks ago, prior to the convention,” said Layla Elabed, one of the uncommitted national movement co-leaders.
+The Harris campaign revealed to the that campaign manager Julie Chavez Rodriguez met with uncommitted movement leaders in recent days.

 “There have been a number of speakers who have spoken about the war in Gaza and the need to secure a ceasefire and hostage deal.
 You will continue to hear that message,” a spokesperson said.